barumau/pandunia/english/pandunia-english.md

 yang : kind (type, style)
 yani : that is (in other words, i.e.)
 yasen : ash tree
-ye : he or she or it
-yemen : they
 yehudi : Jew
 yem : eat
 yep : leaf